jacob-hegna/bee/README.md

 basic++ is an open source, BASIC compiler.
 Currently it does not follow any specific dialect (not enough commands are supported), but the GRAMMAR.md file will define all the possible commands.

 ## Copyright and License
-Divide and Conquer is Copyright 2013 Jacob Hegna.
+basic++ is Copyright 2013 Jacob Hegna.

 This file is a part of basic++.